kodecocodes/i9t/custom-segues/custom-segues.markdown

   }
 ```

+### 5 - Use the Segue in the Storyboard

 You've done all the code necessary, so in **Main.storyboard** locate the **PhotoDetail** segue and change **Segue Class** to **ScaleSegue**.
-Change **Presentation** to **Form Sheet**.
+Also Change **Presentation** to **Form Sheet** as this looks better on the iPad.

 ![bordered height=20%](images/ScaleSegue.png)

-Run the application, and tap the fish, and watch it scale up from the top left of the screen to full screen on the iPhone and a form sheet on the iPad.
+Run the application, tap the fish, and watch it scale up from the top left of the screen to full screen on the iPhone and a form sheet on the iPad.
 Note that when you tap the large photo to dismiss, the regular dismiss animation takes place.

+Congratulations!
+That's your first custom segue!

-**ScaleSegue.swift** in its current state is a blueprint for all animated segue transitions that you will want to do.
-Obviously you will add a dismissal animator, different animation code, and sometimes `animateTransition(:_)` will become quite complicated.
-But in general terms, the steps you have just done are the steps to create every animated segue:
+You do have some way to go to making the scaling animation look right, but **ScaleSegue.swift** in its current state is a blueprint for all animated segue transitions that you will want to do.
+Obviously you will add a dismissal animator, different animation code, and sometimes `animateTransition(:_)` will become quite complicated, but the initial steps are just the same.

-1. Subclass `UIStoryboardSegue`
-2. Set the segue as the destination controller's transitioning delegate in perform()
-3. Create the presenting and dismissing animator classes conforming to `UIViewControllerAnimatedTransitioning`
-4. Define the duration and animation in the animator.
-5. Tell the segue what animator class to use for presenting and dismissal
-6. Use the segue in the storyboard

-Now that you know how to make your own reusable custom segue, take a moment to look at the code of the included example custom segues DropSegue and FadeSegue.
+Take a moment to look at the code of the included example custom segues DropSegue and FadeSegue.
 Notice how even though the animation differs, the basic structure of both those segues is exactly the same as your ScaleSegue.

-### Passing data to animators
+## Passing data to animators

-You've got some way to go on making the scaling animation look right.
-In fact in fish terms, we cod do batter :]!
+Let's continue to improve your scaling segue.
 It would be good to have the larger photo smoothly scale up from the smaller one instead of from the corner.
 But how do you tell the animator object what view it is scaling?
 There's so much decoupling happening that you don't have a direct reference.

-This is where you will create a protocol so that the view controller can set its scaling view.
-The animator object will then use the protocol's scaling view without having to know anything else about the view controller.
+From Apple's Swift book - "A protocol defines a blueprint of methods and properties that suit a particular task".
+This is a perfect example of a simple task.
+The Animal Detail can adopt a protocol to set what view is to be scaled, and the animator object can then use that protocol's scaling view without having to know anything else about the view controller.

-In **ScaleSegue.swift** create the protocol that any view controller using this segue must conform to:
+In **ScaleSegue.swift** create the protocol:

 ```swift
 protocol ViewScaleable {